jimweirich/dudley/README.md

 Dudley -- Rescued from Rails
 ============================

-Techniques for Decoupling your application logic from Rails (or any web framework for that matter).
+Techniques for decoupling your application logic from Rails (or any web framework for that matter).

 ![Dudley Doright](http://onestepback.org/images/dudley.jpg)